 - Support the development of educational materials on crowdfunding for all stakeholders (investors, diaspora, MSMEs, ecosystems partners) and ensure their dissemination widely through offline and online channels.
-For instance, the World Bank Group developed an eightweek free online course 'Crowdfunding for Caribbean Entrepreneurs'25 that provided support on crowdfunding fundamentals and how to prepare and launch a fundraising campaign for 244 entrepreneurs. - Implement policies that support gender equality and inclusivity within the crowdfunding sector.
-These policies would aim to inform women about the benefits of crowdfunding and to foster the launch of programs that provide additional funding to women entrepreneurs by matching the funds contributed by individual backers.
-By implementing such policies, the crowdfunding sector can create a more inclusive and supportive environment for women led-businesses.
+For instance, the World Bank Group developed an eight-week free online course 'Crowdfunding for Caribbean Entrepreneurs'21 that provided support on crowdfunding fundamentals and how to prepare and launch a fundraising campaign for 244 entrepreneurs. - Build trust in crowdfunding platforms by creating a recognized national label and promoting the benefits of using crowdfunding for MSMEs and investors. - Support the creation of a national crowdfunding association that gathers national crowdfunding platforms and ecosystem players.

-- Build trust in crowdfunding platforms by creating a recognized national label and promoting the benefits of using crowdfunding for MSMEs and investors. - Support the creation of a national crowdfunding association that gathers national crowdfunding platforms and ecosystem players.
 The mission of this professional association could be to foster crowdfunding adoption and facilitate policy dialogue with national authorities and regulators.
 In addition, the national crowdfunding association could promote industry best practices among platforms by providing technical training alongside direct coaching.
 Expertise France is currently assisting the Tunisian authorities on a 'national crowdfunding plan' that includes providing support to the creation of a 'Tunisian crowdfunding association'.